Zhydee/SIEM-Home-Lab-SSH-Analysis-with-Splunk/README.md

 Investigating the top source IPs is a critical part of SSH log analysis, as it provides insight into how different actors interact with the system and reveals patterns that may indicate malicious behavior.

-By analyzing the top IPs, I aimed to understand the behavior profile of each source — whether they exhibited signs of aggressive scanning, exploitation attempts, or more passive interaction.
+By analyzing the top IPs, I was able to understand the behavior profile of each source — whether they exhibited signs of aggressive scanning, exploitation attempts, or more passive interaction.
 Certain combinations of `event_type` and `method` fields help identify these patterns more clearly, especially when linked to failed login attempts or unusual method usage.

 This analysis also supports attacker classification.
 For example, repeated requests using common brute-force signatures can point to automated tools, while more targeted or varied activity may suggest more advanced or hands-on attackers.